Tama Toshi Monorail Line

 Tachikawa-Kita, Tachikawa-Minami, and Tama-Center stations are the most important stations, enabling transfer at Tachikawa to JR East's Chūō Main Line and at Tama-Center to the Odakyu Tama Line and Keio Sagamihara Line.

+Tourist venues along the line include Tama Zoo and Keio Rail-Land (a railway museum), both adjacent to Tama-Dōbutsukōen Station.

 Stations

-All stations located in Tokyo.
+All stations are located in Tokyo.
 Most stations have an associated shape/image (as seen in the left-most column of the table below).

 History

 The line opened in two phases.
 The section from Kamikitadai to Tachikawa-Kita opened in November 1998 while the section south to Tama-Center opened in January 2000.

 Station numbering was introduced to all stations in February 2018.

 Future plans

 As of October 2022, there are plans to extend the route.
 One route is an extension north from the current terminus at Kamikitadai to Hakonegasaki Station on the Hachiko Line.
 The other two are southbound extensions from Tama-Center to Hachioji and Machida respectively.